-As Camino Nuevo Charter Academy (CNCA #1) closes out its fourth charter term, we believe we are on a positive path forward with our academic achievement data and outcomes.
-The years from school year 2016 to 2019 in particular of this charter term have been marked by work to bring rigor and standards alignment within the school community and focus on implementation of research-backed instructional frameworks and strategies.
-This work has included bringing new instructional frameworks and curricula to the school, extensive training with instructional consultants such as Growing Educators, and providing ongoing coaching and support to teachers.
+standards alignment within the school community and focus on implementation of research-backed instructional frameworks and strategies.
+This work has included bringing new instructional frameworks and curricula to the school, extensive training with instructional consultants from Bridges (our newly adopted math curriculum), and providing ongoing coaching and support to teachers.
 The research shows that improving educational outcomes at scale requires attention to a systematic improvement across the school, not just in individual classrooms (Marzano, 2003) (Schmoker, 2006).
-To this end, school years 2016-17 through 2018-19 can be described as transformational years to dramatically improve student achievement.
-The results of the final year of the 2015-2020 charter term, school year 2018-2019 are evidence of this work.
+To this end, school years 2017-18 through 2019-20 can be described as transformational years to dramatically improve student achievement.
+The results of the final year of the 2015-2020 charter term, school year 2019-2020 are evidence of this work.